-We have a support group for AGP trans-spectrum people, including trans women, trans NBs, and questioning people.
+We have a support group (access has currently been shut down) for AGP trans-spectrum people, including trans women, trans NBs, and questioning people.
 This group is not primarily for non-dysphoric autogynephiles or dysphoric repressors, as it is our experience that mixing these groups often leads to trouble; however, if you are AGP and nondysphoric or dysphoric but repressing, you are still welcome to join the group as long as you accept its purpose.
 Members of the group will be assumed to be autogynephilic.

 Ethics of transition

 Some people raise the question of whether AGP transition is ethical.
 Does it entail including other people in one's kinks?
 Should autogynephilia be kept in the bedroom, out of public view?